karlding/embedded-patterns/behavioural/controltable.md

 }
 ```

-This can be simplified using a control table.
+However, this can be simplified using a control table.
+This can simply be an array with ``NUM_DEVICE_REGISTER`` entries, corresponding to each register.

 ```c
 static uint16_t s_reg_cmd[NUM_DEVICE_REGISTER] = {